siemens/CtrlppCheck/docs/user.md

 ctrlppcheck --suppressions-list=suppressions.txt src/

 XML suppressions
-Suppressions may also be spcified in a XML file.
+Suppressions may also be specified in a XML file.
 Example file:

 ```xml